ahmedeltaher/MVVM-Kotlin-Android-Architecture/README.md

 - Don’t put logic in the ViewModel that is critical to saving clean state or related to data.
 Any call you make from a ViewModel can be the last one.

-**What is Coroutines ?**
+**What are Coroutines ?**
 -------------------

  **Coroutines :**
-Is light wight threads for asynchronous programming, Coroutines not only open the doors to asynchronous programming, but also provide a wealth of other possibilities such as concurrency, actors, etc.
+Coroutine is a light weight thread for asynchronous programming, Coroutines not only open the doors to asynchronous programming, but also provide a wealth of other possibilities such as concurrency, actors, etc.

 ----------